Super Soaker: Awards

 In 2011, the Nerf Super Soaker Shot Blast was awarded "Outdoor Toy of the Year" at the 11th Annual Toy of the Year Awards, which is held at the American International Toy Fair in New York City.

-In 2015, Super Soaker was inducted to National Toy Hall of Fame.
+In 2015, Super Soaker was inducted to the National Toy Hall of Fame.

 Legal issues

 In 2010, Buzz Bee Toys was successfully sued by Hasbro for patent infringement.
 Hasbro claimed that Buzz Bee Toys infringed on a patent related to its "Super Soaker water toy."
-Although it is unknown exactly what the dispute was over, it is strongly suggested that Hasbro was suing for the Water Warriors Hydro-Power water guns, which were becoming too similar to Super Soaker's Constant Pressure System.
+Although it is unknown exactly what the dispute was over, it is likely that Hasbro was suing for the Water Warriors Hydro-Power water guns, which were becoming too similar to Super Soaker's Constant Pressure System.
 Since then, the Water Warriors line has not contained a single Hydro-Power water gun.

-In November 2013, Lonnie Johnson and his company Johnson Research and Development Co. were awarded nearly US$73 million following a dispute with Hasbro over underpaid royalties from 2007 to 2012.
+In November 2013, Lonnie Johnson and his company, Johnson Research and Development Co., were awarded nearly US$73 million following a dispute with Hasbro over underpaid royalties from 2007 to 2012.